-These Stunning 'Game Of Thrones' Olympic Photos Remind Us The Winter Games Are Coming
+These 'GoT' Olympic Photos Remind Us The Winter Games Are Coming

 Winter may already be here for Westeros, but the Winter Olympics are still months away.
 To launch the new Olympic Channel: Home of Team USA and get ready for the 2018 winter games, several Team USA athletes sat on the Iron Throne and posed for some chilling photos.